SQL

 FROM CUSTOMER LEFT JOIN ORDER

-The only difference is LEFT JOIN
+ON CUSTOMER.ID = ORDER.IDThe only difference is LEFT JOIN instead of

-.
+INNER JOIN.
 If a customer didn’t place any order,

-we select is going to be
+then any column from ORDER we select is going to be

 null.